Main Content

 X-ray

 Fluoroscopy is a test that uses x-rays to show how organs and structures in your body move in real time (like a video).
-You may get contrast media during a fluoroscopy.
-This is a type of dye that’s injected or swallowed.
-It helps the doctor to see the structures inside your body more clearly.
+You may get contrast dye injected into a vein or in a drink that you swallow.
+It helps your doctor to see the structures inside your body more clearly.

-Some tests do not look at just one body part.
+Some tests don't look at just one body part.
 A fistulogram or sinogram is a test that takes pictures of abnormal tunnels or pockets in the body, called fistulas or sinuses.

 For more information on fluoroscopy, choose a link below:

-Instructions may vary depending on the type of fluroscopy test you are having.
+Instructions may vary depending on the type of fluroscopy test you're having.
 The instructions below explain how to get ready for your fluroscopy test so it can be done safely and correctly.
-Please read the instructions for your specific fluroscopy test and follow them before your appointment.

 Go to Top